santoshmgh/may-june-2021/notes.md

 * When you modify the state UI gets refreshed.
 * State can be modified by calling __setState({...})__ method
 * Technically, calling __setState()__ triggers a call to __render()__ method and the JSX gets executed again.
+* Calling setState which calls render() methods DOES NOT UPDATE THE REAL DOM
+* Call to render() creates a new Virtual DOM and the current Virtual DOM is compared with the previous one.
+* Updation to the real DOM happens only if the current and previous Virtual DOMs are different

+### create-react-app

+* sudo npm i -g create-react-app
+* create-react-app wednesday-app